IndomieGorengSatu/Mie/README.md

-## What do you call a fly without wings?
-A walk.
+## I heard there was a new store called Moderation.
+They have everything there